Labidiosuchus: Description

 Labidiosuchus is characterized by a unique combination of characters, including four autapomorphies (unique characteristics) such as the presence of small teeth on the medial side of the anterior portion of the dentary.
 Labidiosuchus had a proportionally large number of the teeth (at least eight on each side of the jaw), packed tightly, some located lateral to each other.
 The first pair of teeth is procumbent and larger than all others.
 Its mandible is strongly anterodorsally projected and there is a symphyseal platform that holds the teeth.
 Due to the incompleteness of the holotype, its feeding preferences or the exact phylogenetic position can't be determined with certainty.
 DGM 1480-R was briefly described by Campos & Azevedo (1992) as a dinosaur lower jaw.
 The preserved specimen has a length of about 70.5 mm and suggests that the jaw had a Y-shaped outline in dorsal view.
 This condition of the lower jaw is shared with many ziphosuchians, such as Adamantinasuchus, Sphagesaurus, Notosuchidae and probably with Candidodon.
 Other characteristics of the dentition which are shared with many members of the Sphagesauridae (such as the strong protruding forward inclination of the first pair of teeth and the presence of anterior projection on the lower jaw) locate it with the Notosuchia, a large group of crocodylomorphs that shows a great variation of dentition.

 Etymology

 Labidiosuchus was first named by Alexander W. A. Kellner, Rodrigo G. Figueiredo, Sergio A. K. Azevedo and Diogenes A. Campos in 2011 and the type species is Labidiosuchus amicum.
-The generic name is derived from Greek labis meaning "forceps" or "tongs" and souchus meaning "crocodile".
+The generic name is derived from Greek labis meaning "forceps" or "tongs" and souchos meaning "crocodile".
 The specific name comes from the Latin amicus meaning "friend", in honor of the community that has helped to protect the palaeontological site at Peirópolis, especially the members of the "Association of the Friends of the Peirópolis Palaeontological Site".